Thomas Knyvet, 1st Baron Knyvet: Princess Mary

 After foiling the plot Knyvet was given charge of the education of the short-lived Princess Mary.
 His tomb epitaph mentions his wife's role in the household of Mary and her sister Sophia, and Knyvet's other offices.
-By royal grant of a peerage he entered the House of Lords as Baron Knyvet of Escrick, Yorkshire in 1607.
+By royal grant of a peerage he entered the House of Lords as Baron Knyvet of Escrick, Yorkshire in 1607, where he was lord of the manor.
 He was appointed a Privy Councillor, member of the council to Queen Anne, and Warden of the Mint.
 In 1613, the manor of Staines was granted him outright.

 He maintained a long-running feud with Edward de Vere, 17th Earl of Oxford.
 Knyvet's niece, Anne Vavasour, was the Earl's mistress, and on 21 March 1581 bore his illegitimate son, Edward Vere.
 On numerous occasions, servants on either side were killed.
 On one occasion, Knyvet injured Oxford, apparently in the leg.

 When Lord Knyvet died in July 1622 his will provided for the foundation of a free-school in Stanwell — the Lord Knyvet School was founded in 1624.
 An effigy of him and his wife features in the chancel of Stanwell's St Mary's parish church.